Final report for FNE19-937

 According to VT Farm to Place’s “Grass Fed Beef Value Chain Research”, the four largest beef processing facilities in the USA can not only streamline production costs to about $100 per beef animal, but significantly undercut regional and local processors on processing fees.
 In Vermont, it can cost processors up to $800 to process, finish and deliver a beef animal.
 By operating an on-farm USDA approved craft butchering operation, a small farmer can reclaim a large portion of their processing costs as value-added income.

 This project aims to make it very easy to construct an on-farm modular meat processing facility initially with a focus on beef and swine.
 Prior efforts have been made to offer meat producers more access than commercial slaughterhouses through mobile facilities.
 Over the past 15 years, there were a few successful mobile facilities for beef in the far Northwest.
-But we have not found any USDA approved on-farm modular facilities in the Northeast according www.eXtension.org on small meat processing facilities at
+But we have not found any USDA approved on-farm modular facilities in the Northeast according to www.eXtension.org on small meat processing facilities.

 My project is novel in that it is focused on empowering farmers to do their own skilled butchering.
 As a local meat farmer, I have developed a strong understanding of what is needed for a small, local meat business to operate.
 This project aims to find commonalities in the basic requirements for the local meat farms, and to weave those common threads into a streamlined system of sequential business development opportunities.